byrd-laif/soilMakers/readme.md

 ***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical actions that are transferable through to nature. ***Bio-Logical Earth Care*** provides the environment for an enlightened, sustainable future.
 Conservation of freedom as a consequence of Lifestyle/Production.

 ***Power as responsibility rather than domination.*** A radical sift from the 'dominator' Bio-Logical Warfare; built on guilt, fear and force.
-To an 'Eco-logical Partnership'. *Bio-Logical Freedom; free to swim in the rivers of Mother Earth without fear of reprisal.*
+To an 'Eco-logical Partnership', feel *Bio-Logical Freedom; free to swim in the rivers of Mother Earth without fear of reprisal.*

 **Partnership systems support mutually respectful and caring relations.** Reconciliation; forgiveness, free to turn and question: Where does Wo-Man go from here?

 **Environ-Mental Health ~ *The ethics of ecology;* Learning to live in the light of Nature.**

-**The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections.
+**The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections, recognizing feelings which are in touch with reality.
+Feelings provide a powerful way of finding out which lifestyle patterns are balanced and which are not.
 Ones dream and the dream of the planet As One.**

-***The fundaMental human birthright; Connection with things that make living possible.*** Being attracted to all that is alive and vital, the human tendency to relate with life and natural processes - *Is The Expression Of A Bio-Logical Need.*
+***The fundamental human birthright; Connection with things that make living possible.*** Being attracted to all that is alive and vital, the human tendency to relate with life and natural processes - *Is The Expression Of A Bio-Logical Need.*

 ### *Quality Of Life* - Loss of biodiversity and ecosystems are catastrophic, impacts are symbiotic and happen within the physical body through too *Mother Earth,* far into future generations.